MariamFahmy/pixel-art-shader/README.md

 Written in Python using numpy and cv2.

-To run the code, you need numpy and cv2.
+Currently, there is no graphical user interface :(

+The program can be run from a Python environment with numpy and cv2 installed.

 To test it, the images provided in the repo can be used.